 - Gyroscope Mode: same AR like in the Pokemon GO game (AR mode, not AR+): 3DoF — it can track rotational motion but not translational.

-- Accelerometer Mode (horizontal rotation is limited): tilting the phone to the left or right rotates the camera about the Y-axis.
+- Accelerometer Mode (horizontal rotation is limited): tilting the phone to the left or right rotates the camera around the Y-axis.

 - Instant Launch after granting the camera permission: no need to scan the environment, because there is no surface/plane detection.

-- Quick Testing in Unity Editor without Smartphone through the Right Mouse Button.
+- Quick Testing in Unity Editor without a Phone through the Right Mouse Button & WASDQE keys.

 - Real-Time AR Shadows.